 - This happens in an episode of Battlestar Galactica when a character is in the Jeffries Tubes, spying on Cylons, and there are deep pits below her.

-- Happens on the Smallville episode "Perry" with Perry White's cell phone.
+- Happens in the episode "Perry" with Perry White's cell phone.

-- Happens in a later episode where Lois loses a high-heel while dangling from a flag-pole.
+- Happens in the episode "Idol" where Lois loses a high-heel while dangling from a flag-pole.

 - Star Trek: Enterprise: While Hoshi and Archer are on a catwalk inside the Xindi superweapon, a PADD goes flying over the edge.
 Shocking not because of the depth revealed (three people have fallen in already) but because it had their instructions on how to destroy the superweapon.